 Hearing service practitioners (audiologists and audiometrists) are regulated by their professional bodies.

 Audiology Australia provides clinical certification, regulation and professional support to audiologists.
-The Australian College of Audiology provides clinical certification, regulation and professional support for both audiologists and audiometrists.
+The Australian College of Audiology Inc HAASA provides clinical certification, regulation and professional support for both audiologists and audiometrists.
 Audiology Australia’s Register of Accredited Audiologists includes all current audiologists clinically certified by Audiology Australia.
-The Australian College of Audiology issues a Full Membership and Clinical Competency certificates to confirm their certification of audiologists and audiometrists and members of the public can request to see these certificates.
-The Hearing Aid Audiology Society of Australia issues a Full Membership to confirm their certification of audiometrists and members of the public can request to see these certificates.
+The Australian College of Audiology Inc HAASA issues a Full Membership and Clinical Competency certificates to confirm their certification of audiologists and audiometrists and members of the public can request to see these certificates.

 Regulation via legislation